Jakederechte/GitHub-Repository-Interface/README.md

-# GitHub-Ropository-Interface
+# GitHub-Repository-Interface

-Just download the "GitHub Uploader.exe" file in the "Runnable exe" directory and run it in the directory with the Github repository.
+Simply download the "GitHub_Uploader.exe" file from the Release tab and run it in the directory that contains the Github repository.
 (The repository must already exist for the program to work).
-Now an interface opens to download and upload changes.
-Also, this program has an autosave functionality, where all changes are automatically uploaded.
+Now an interface for downloading and uploading changes will open.
+The program also has an autosave functionality that automatically uploads all changes.